storageos/storageos.github.io/_docs/getting_started/licensing.md

     ![image](/images/docs/overview/licensing-17.png)

-13. To install the new license key please refer to the [Configuration & Provisioning](../manage/configuring.html) section of the StroageOS documentation for further details under the **License** heading
+13. To install the new license key please refer to the [Configuration & Provisioning](../manage/configuring.html) section of the StorageOS documentation for further details under the **License** heading

 ## Assign an Array and add a Pro License

 The *Assigning Array* page allows you to define a new array and *Friendly Name* and add purchase options to that array

 1. Log into the StroageOS Dashboard as you did earlier in this section to view a summary of your arrays and invoices
 2. Click on the ![image](/images/docs/overview/arraydetails.png) button for your unassigned array you wish to set up